 The closest report for this is to:

-- use the Sales by customer report again
+- use the Customers over time report again

-For the example above, that would be 8 customers.
+For the example above, that would be 18 customers (last row).

 Finally divide the repeat customers (#2) by the total customers (#1).

 Repeat customers ------------------ Total customers

 You’ll end up with a decimal number from 0 to 1.
 Multiply that by 100 to get your percentage.

 18 / 26 = 0.69 so the repeat purchase rate is 69% for that month.

 Each industry has different levels of "good" rates and each store will be different depending on the product mix and which customer segments you’re targeting.

 The more subscription or consumption-based products you sell, the higher your repeat rate should be.
 Stores selling more durable products tend to have a lower reorder rate.
 Stores with larger product catalogs will also tend to have a higher rate because there is a greater selection of products to drive customers back to your store.